Anniepoo/node-red-pengines/README.md

 ## Making a new version

+ * Do your work on dev branch or a branch off of dev
+ * test by manually installing as above
+ * merge back to dev and test
+ * switch to master and merge back to master
  * Increment the version in `package.json`
  * Commit locally with a commit message that this is a release
  * git tag -a "<version #>" -m "message saying whats updated"